 Making a Program Quickly

 The biggest time-saving technique when creating a concert program is using a template.
-We’ve built one especially for holiday concerts you can use in Word.
-Enter your email address below to download it for free.
+We’ve built templates – that you can use in Word – especially for spring and holiday concerts.
+Enter your email address below to download both templates for free.

 All that’s required after printing is to fold the page in half.
 You can do this yourself (perhaps with a glass of wine) the night before or have every student fold two programs in class the day of the concert.
 It’s a piece of bell work (or an exit slip) that takes less than a minute.
 If a student creates origami or airplanes instead of a properly folded program, explain that you’ll be sure to make sure to save the airplane program for that student’s parents so they can appreciate their student’s work.